Blog

 Determining if the Fallacy Applies to the Kalam

 Is the Kalam more like the illustration with the matches or the white fence?
-There are two questions to ask in determining if a particular argument falls victim to the Fallacy of Composition: 1) I the quality expansive does it change at all when you add parts?
+There are two questions to ask in determining if a particular argument falls victim to the Fallacy of Composition: 1) Is the quality expansive?
+Does it change at all when you add parts?
 The breakability of the matches decreases the more matches that are added.
-The color of the fence does not change color with each new piece added to the fence.
+The fence's color does not change with each new piece added to the fence.
 Breakability is not expansive; color is expansive.
-2) Is the quality subject dependent.
-I may not be able to break the bundle of matches but Hafþór Júlíus Björnsson who just broke the world deadlift record, could.
-Breakability is dependent on who is doing the breaking.
-However, it does not matter who sets up the white fence kit, the fence will still be white, and therefore, the color of the fence is not subject dependent.
+2) Is the quality subject dependent?
+I may not be able to break the bundle of matches, but Hafþór Júlíus Björnsson, who just broke the world deadlift record, could.

 While You're Here